JeromeSchmied/fit2gpx-rs/README.md

 ## Purpose

-This is a simple Rust library and binary for converting .FIT files to .GPX files.
+This is a simple Rust `todo!("library")` and binary for converting .FIT files to .GPX files.
 A **_faster_** alternative to the great [**_fit2gpx_**](https://github.com/dodo-saba/fit2gpx)

 -   [FIT](https://developer.garmin.com/fit/overview/) is a GIS data file format used by Garmin GPS sport devices and Garmin software